Registration for the LGBTQ+ DV Survivors Support Group

 General Layout

-This group is one hour on the second and fourth Tuesdays of each month, barring federal holidays, from 6-7pm PT.
+This group is every Tuesday evening, barring federal holidays, from 6-7pm PT.
 It follows this general format:

 1. Welcome and brief reminder of group agreements